Amsterdam and Helsinki launch algorithm registries to bring transparency to public deployments of AI

 In a previous development in the U.S., New York City created an automated decision systems task force in 2017 to document and assess city use of algorithms.
 At the time it was the first city in the U.S. to do so.
 However, following the release of a report least year, commissioners on the task force complained about a lack of transparency and inability to access information about algorithms used by city government agencies.

-A 2019 McKinsey Global AI Readiness Index report ranks Holland and Finland among some of the most prepared nations in the EU most prepared to adopt applications of AI.
+The recently released 2020 Government AI Readiness Index ranks Holland and Finland among some of the most prepared nations in the world to adopt applications of AI.
+A McKinsey Global Institute AI Readiness Index report found similar results.
 Government officials in many parts of the world are joining business leaders in increasing the number of use cases where AI is applied to automate tasks or make decisions, but it comes with some risk.
 Poor performance or algorithmic bias can lead to loss in trust between governments and citizens, cautioned a joint Stanford-NYU study analyzing how the U.S. government deploys AI systems.

 Some top recent examples: A Dutch court ordered government officials to stop using the SyRI algorithm due to discrimination against immigrants and people living in low-income households.
 As was the case with facial recognition in the U.K. earlier this year, a judge deemed use of the algorithm a violation of human rights.
 There were also “Fuck the algorithm” protests in Britain this summer following an algorithmic grading scandal that generated better scores to kids from private schools and worse grades to kids from low-income households.